SenthilNayagan/senthilnayagan.net/src/_posts/tech/programming/programming-concepts/functional-programming/2024-07-01-referential-transparency/index.md

 # The magic of pure functions

 At the heart of referential transparency lies the concept of pure functions.
-A pure function is one that, given the same inputs, will always produce the same outputs and has no _side effects_<a href="#ref-1"><sup id="back-to-1">1</sup></a>.
+A pure function is one that, given the same inputs, will always produce the same outputs and has no _side effects_<a href="#ref-1" class="reference-link" data-ref="ref-1"><sup id="back-to-1">1</sup></a>.
 This means that pure functions do not modify any external state or depend on mutable data.
 They are predictable and easy to reason about, which makes debugging and testing a breeze.

 For instance, consider the following pure function in Python: